chrisgundling/UdacitySDC-Challenge2/README.md

 Based on the notes from Stanford's CS231n, this gives 8 MB (~2MB * 4 bytes) for each image on forward pass and 16 MB on the backward pass.
 Using a batch size of 32, the max memory usage will be 512 MB during the backward pass.

-Over 99% of the parameters in this model are in the final FC layer.
+Over 99% of the parameters in this model are in the FC1 layer.
 Comparing the structure and parameters to NVIDIA’s model, at nearly 34 million parameters, this model has significantly more parameters than NVIDIA’s.
 Even with the dropout and various image augmentation techniques this model still overfits.
 I implemented early-stopping and ‘save best only’ in keras to combat this:
 ```
 callbacks = [EarlyStopping(monitor='val_loss', patience=3, verbose=0),
                          ModelCheckpoint(filepath=os.path.join('weights_HMB_' + str(num_fold) + '.hdf5'),